Cognitive Impairment: Assessment and Intervention of Dementia and Alzheimer’s

 Discuss prevention and early identification with members and caregivers

 Increase member Quality of Life

 Develop an integrated, collaborative care plan with PCP, Behavioral Health providers, and Molina Case Management

 The caregiver is a vital role to an individual experiencing cognitive impairment, Dementia, or Alzheimer’s.
 Caregivers require support and appropriate resources to be able to provide care and safety to this vulnerable population.
 Providers can offer the following to caregivers or family members to partner in providing care to these individuals:

 Alzheimer’s Association Local Resource Finder- For patients and support system.

 10 Signs and Symptoms of Alzheimer’s- The Alzheimer’s Association’s list of 10 warning signs for patient’s and/or their support system.

 A Caregiver’s Guide to Understanding Dementia Behaviors- The National Center on Caregiving’s guide provides education and support to caregivers related to communication, warning signs, managing related behaviors, and other challenges.

-Passport Health Plan by Molina Healthcare Case Management- Passport’s Case Management team offers support to members and caregivers.
+Molina Healthcare Case Management- Molina’s Case Management team offers support to members and caregivers.
 A dedicated Case Manager takes an integrated, collaborative approach to assisting with care coordination of both mental and physical health needs, health education, and connecting members and their caregivers to appropriate resources.